GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AttachedEKS/setup-AWS-ACK.md

 1. Create a GCP service account.
 1. Create an AWS role.
-   1. Grant this role the permissions to manage the AWS resouces.
+   1. Grant this role the permissions to manage the AWS resources.
    1. Allow the GCP service account to impersonate the AWS role.
 1. Create ACK controller(s) with the GCP service account.